-It’s also only 30 minutes to Disneyland, and as little as 15 minutes away to the nearby beach cities (such as Laguna Beach), making it an ideal place to center yourself during your visit to Orange County!
+It’s also only 30 minutes to Disneyland, as little as 15 minutes away to the nearby beach cities (such as Laguna Beach and San Clemente), and 20 minutes to historic San Juan Capistrano, making it an ideal place to center yourself during your visit to Orange County!

 Want to know more about this cool little city?
 Keep on reading for all the fun and awesome things to do in Costa Mesa!

 **Note: this post was written in partnership with Travel Costa Mesa.
 As always, opinions are all my own**